sbabic/swupdate/doc/source/sw-description.rst

 e.g. "ext4") before copying "filename" to "path".
 Without "device" and "filesystem", the "filename" will be copied to "path" in the current rootfs.

+As a general rule, swupdate doesn't copy out a file if the destination path doesn't exists.
+This behavior could be changed using the special property "create-destination".

 Scripts
 -------